-The programme will use both data linkage and case note review to build on the work of previous child health confidential enquiries which have highlighted a number of issues, in particular that children with chronic conditions, principally neurological comprise the majority of deaths in children over 1 year.
+The current programme will use both data linkage and case note review to build on the work of previous child health confidential enquiries which have highlighted a number of issues, in particular that children with chronic conditions, principally neurological comprise the majority of deaths in children over 1 year.
 In addition there has been no decline in injury deaths due to intentional injuries in 10-18 year olds in any UK country since 1980.

 The Child Health Clinical Outcome Review Programme will examine two topics; chronic neurodisability and adolescent mental health and will focus on three key areas within both topics; the interface between different care settings for example primary and secondary care and health and social care; the quality of care provision, and transition between children and adult services across in children with serious illness as well as those that have died.

 Governance to the programme will be provided through the Child Health Clinical Outcome Review Programme Independent Advisory Group which includes representatives of all the funding bodies, together with input from children and young people's representatives and individuals with academic and clinical expertise in child health.